Kellen Moore: 2009

-In January 2009, Moore was ranked as the 37th best returning player in college football by College Football News.
+In January 2009, Moore was ranked as the 37th-best returning player in college football by College Football News.

 Moore threw for a school record 39 touchdowns with only 3 interceptions to lead the Broncos to a 14–0 record, another WAC title, and an at large bid to the Fiesta Bowl vs. undefeated #4 ranked TCU.
 The 2009 Fiesta Bowl was highly controversial due to the decision to pit the two non-Automatic Qualifying schools against each other instead of having them face Automatic Qualifying teams.
 The BCS was criticized for the perception that the risk of both, or either, team defeating a "power conference" team was too great, and that the BCS had TCU and BSU face each other so that the damage of their participation would be minimized.
 He finished the 2009 regular season with the highest passer efficiency rating in Division I-A with a rating of 167.3.
 In his first two years as a starting quarterback, Moore did not lose a regular season game.

-Moore started against widely favored TCU and played the entire game.
+Moore started against widely favored TCU in the Fiesta Bowl and played the entire game.
 He had no interceptions, fumbles, or muffed snaps.
 He led the team on a 4th quarter 78-yard touchdown scoring drive to take the lead for good and win the game 17–10.

 He was named First-team All-American by CBSSportsline.com, a subsidiary of CBS Sports.
 He was named one of ten finalists for the Manning Award.
-He was also First-team All-WAC and the WAC Offensive Player of the Year in 2009 and finished 7th in Heisman voting for 2009.
+He was also First-team All-WAC and the WAC Offensive Player of the Year in 2009 and finished seventh in Heisman voting for 2009.

 2010

 Moore led the Broncos to a 33–30 victory over Virginia Tech on September 6, 2010.
 The game was highly anticipated and received a 6.8 TV rating, nearly twice that of the next most watched game.
 Moore contributed 3 passing touchdowns in the game with a final game-winning strike to Austin Pettis with 1:14 remaining in the game.
 As a result of the victory, Boise State received 8 first place votes in the week 2 AP Poll, and it moved up to third in the Coaches' Poll.
 Moore was also mentioned by major sports media as a top candidate for the 2010 Heisman Trophy.
-After finishing the season with 3,506 yards, 33 TDs and only 5 INTs, Moore was named a finalist for the Heisman Trophy and was invited to the ceremony in New York City to become the first ever Boise State player to be a Heisman finalist.
+After finishing the season with 3,506 yards, 33 touchdowns, and five interceptions, Moore was named a finalist for the Heisman Trophy and was invited to the ceremony in New York City to become the first ever Boise State player to be a Heisman finalist.
 Moore finished fourth in Heisman voting.
 Moore was also a finalist for the Davey O'Brien Award, the Maxwell Award, and the Manning Award (all won by Cam Newton).
 Moore was named the Touchdown Club of Columbus Quarterback of the Year.
 Boise State was invited to the 2010 Maaco Bowl Las Vegas, where they defeated Utah 26–3.